mikepack/nerdbox/README.md

 ## Programatically Controlling Nerdbox

-If you want to assign your own click handlers and open Nerdbox manually, you can use the following API:
+One of Nerdbox's goals is to be object oriented, which means you're encouraged to instantiate new instances of Nerdbox.
+If you want to control those instances differently, no problem.
+Say you want to assign your own click handlers and open Nerdbox manually, you can use the following API:

-### Nerdbox.open
+### Nerdbox#open

 Open the lightbox with the desired content.
 The content can be any of the values available as an href: images, elements by ID and ajax pages.
 You can also provide arbitrary content to display in the lightbox.